jablka/mark.js/README.md

+# this is a _fork_ of `mark.js`
+# I intend to document some issues I found, since original repo has no "Issues" section.
+# See my "Issues" tab.

 # mark.js

 ##### Highlight keywords using JavaScript.
 Intended for every use case. <br> Can e.g. be used to mark text in search results.